ndsurgenor/east-street/TESTING.md

 ### Navigation

+These tests ensure that a user can successfully navigate the site using the provided navbar links, buttons, and footer icons.
+Pages in the booking area of the site require a username and password to access; the username _testname_ and password _test#123_ have specifically been registered for this purpose.

 **Test**|**Steps**|**Expected**|**Outcome**
 -----|-----|-----|:-----:
 Home page displays when using URL|<ol><li>Type https://east-street-bc0671035c95.herokuapp.com/ into the browser</li><li>Hit 'Enter'</li></ol>|Home page displays with navbar, footer and page contents|Pass